AdnaneX/smaterial/README.md

 **TODO**

 - Global
+    - Add black theme support
     - Add variables to settings
     - Add badges
-    - Fix mobile styling (in Chrome for Android when scrolling a page , at the bottom the page moves up with the title bar)
+    - Fix mobile styling (in Chrome for Android when scrolling a page the title bar remains visible)
+    - Check all list styles to prevent duplicate styling and therefor load speed
+    - When an item can be triggered by clicking work with JavaScript to set an active class.
+    Use 1 class for all triggers.
+With the active class make slideup and slidedown action
 - Appbar
     - Add "more menu" styling
     - Add "more menu" functions
     - Add search slide out
+- Bottom sheet
+    - Add music styling
+    - Fix position (it's now under sidenav)
+    - Fix shadow
 - Buttons
     - Add dropdown buttons
 - Cards